AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

         This section should all be indented within the ``update()`` function.

 You'll also likely want to change the interval on the animation to 20 ms, since we have a lot more recorded days to cycle through.

+Finally, remember too to change the CoordinateList and LocalData files to match the set we have just used, ``101``!

 Our new updated script should produce the following animation: